Igor-gomonov/notebooks/README.md

 # notebooks
-notebooks with solutions to various DSP problems
+Python notebooks with my solutions to various DSP problems